sonelrubin/dynamics-365-contact-center/contact-center/administer/bot-scenario-configure.md

 1. To finish the agent configuration in Dynamics 365 Contact Center or Customer Service, perform the steps in [Set up voice agents in the voice channel](/dynamics365/customer-service/administer/voice-channel-pva-bots?context=/dynamics365/contact-center/context/administer-context).

  > [!NOTE]
- > We recommend you add the agent to the voice workstream in the omnichannel app and test it before you make changes to the topics.
+ > We recommend that you add the agent to the voice workstream in the omnichannel app and test it before you make changes to the topics.

 ## Contoso Order Status voice agent workflow